UWA Rangers – Keeping Uganda’s National Park Safe & Secure

 Uganda Wildlife Authority Rangers and local Community Relationships:

-There is progress how local communities can deal with wildlife and parks they range from Beehive Fences for elephants to revenue sharing, from educating local communities how the parks do and can benefit communities, another hat that UWA Rangers often wear, that of a negotiator.
+There is progress being made as to how local communities deal with human-wildlife Conflicts.
+They range from Beehive Fences for elephants to revenue sharing, from educating local communities how the parks do and can benefit communities, another hat that UWA Rangers often wear, that of a negotiator.

 There is also the capture of Crocodiles, Snakes, and other reptiles and animals and transferring them to a park or wildlife reserve.